cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreePredictor-sparkcompute.md

 **featuresToInclude:** A comma-separated sequence of fields for Decision Tree Regression.
 Features to be used, must be from one of the following type: int, long, float or double.
-Both *featuresToInclude* and *featuresToExclude* fields annot be specified.
+Both *featuresToInclude* and *featuresToExclude* fields cannot be specified.

 **featuresToExclude:** A comma-separated sequence of fields to be excluded when calculating prediction.
-If empty, all the fields will be considered for calculating  prediction.
+If empty, all the fields will be considered for prediction.
 Both *featuresToInclude* and *featuresToExclude* fields cannot be specified.

 **predictionField:** The field on which to set the prediction.
 It will be of type double.